-The sweetness of the peppers, the smokiness of the prosciutto, and freshness from the basil — expect an explosion of flavors in every serving of Roman Chicken (also known as Pollo alla Romana).
-No need to travel to Rome to experience this traditional dish.
-Give it a try!
+The sweetness of the peppers, the prosciutto’s smokiness, and the basil’s freshness — expect an explosion of flavors in every serving of Roman-Style Chicken (also known as Pollo alla Romana).
+No need to travel to Rome to experience this traditional dish!

 IF YOU WANT MORE TRADITIONAL ITALIAN RECIPES, THEN YOU WILL LOVE THESE POSTS!